will-mei/cfiojobs/README.md

             -h             show this help info
             -e             make examples of config file (when they do not exist) -v, --version  show version info

+    If an option requires an argument to work, you are not allowed to combine it with other options you can use :

+            ./cfiojobs -g <group name> -f -c
+            or
+            ./cfiojobs -g <group name> -fc

+    but the option -g requires an argument of host group name, for this case, you cannot put them together!

+            ~~./cfiojobs -gfc <group name>~~